mrthlinh/FIFA-World-Cup-Prediction/README.md

 # Project Description
 __Objective__: Prediction of the winner of FIFA world cup 2018.
 Prediction results are  Win / Lose / Draw

-__Data__: Data are assembled from multiple sources, most of them are frome Kaggle, others come from FIFA website / EA games and I need to build a data crawler.
+__Data__: Data are assembled from multiple sources, most of them are from Kaggle, others come from FIFA website / EA games and I need to build a data crawler.

 __Feature Selection__: To determine who will more likely to win a match, based on my knowledge, I come up with 4 main groups of features as follows:
 1. head-to-head match history